 - In Portugal, there were several urban legends regarding a gang known as "Boca de Palhaço" (Clown Mouth).
 Apparently, they would approach students who were alone at night and would ask them if they wanted to be killed, raped or having a "Clown Mouth" (sometimes they would immediately reveal who they were, other times they would be disguised as harmless pranksters).
 The victims would usually pick the third option, not knowing what it meant.
 To their horror, it meant to "tear their faces", creating a real-life Glasgow Grin.
 Messages about them began being spread, and students became so frightened that they would not leave school unless their parents would pick them up.
 The police eventually revealed the tales to be nothing but a hoax, leading to people essentially forgetting about them.
 Doesn´t change the fact that whoever came up with this might be giving some "real" sick creeps a bad idea...

 - Autumn 2016 saw a social-media-driven "scary clown" panic in the run-up to Halloween, initially in the USA and later throughout the world.
-It appears to have begun with news stories at the end of August reporting people in clown costumes behaving in a threatening way outside an apartment complex in South Carolina, and then blew up thanks to rumour, inflammatory stories on fake news sites, and some genuine trolls actually dressing up as evil clowns in public to frighten people.
-Not many of these reports have been confirmed so far (news reports are mainly going off eyewitness accounts that may or may not be serious in nature), but for what it's worth, there have also been several reports of would-be Monster Clown impersonators getting attacked in turn or having weapons pulled on them by the people they target (this one, for instance, got both), which ought to give pause to anybody thinking that dressing up and threatening strangers would be a funny idea for a prank.
+It appears to have begun with news stories at the end of August reporting people in clown costumes behaving in a threatening way outside an apartment complex in South Carolina, and then blew up thanks to rumours, inflammatory stories on fake news sites, and some genuine trolls actually dressing up as evil clowns in public to frighten people.
+Not many of these reports were confirmed (news reports are mainly going off eyewitness accounts that may or may not be serious in nature), but for what it's worth, there have also been several reports of would-be Monster Clown impersonators getting attacked in turn or having weapons pulled on them by the people they target (this one, for instance, got both), which ought to give pause to anybody thinking that dressing up and threatening strangers would be a funny idea for a prank.

 - Tonopah, Nevada is home to the Clown Motel, which is not only decorated with hundreds of clown dolls, figurines, and other merchandise (many of which are rather unsettling on their own), but situated next to an abandoned graveyard.